Hugh B. Brown: LDS Church

 That prayer preceded his call as an Assistant to the Quorum of the Twelve Apostles in 1953.
 Brown remained in that full-time ecclesiastical position for five years until his call as a church apostle.

 Brown was ordained an apostle and became a member of the Quorum of the Twelve Apostles on April 10, 1958, replacing Adam S. Bennion, who had died the previous February.
 He was called to the First Presidency as a third counselor to church president David O. McKay on June 22, 1961.
 He was called as Second Counselor in the First Presidency on October 12, 1961, upon the death of First Counselor J. Reuben Clark.
 He was later called as First Counselor in 1963 to replace Henry D. Moyle, who had died.

 As an apostle and a member of the First Presidency, Brown favored rescinding the LDS Church's restriction on people of black African descent holding the priesthood.
 He expected that change to take place in 1969, but the move was reportedly blocked by apostle Harold B. Lee.
 The change ultimately occurred in 1978, three years after Brown's death.

 After McKay died on January 18, 1970, Brown was not retained as a counselor in the First Presidency by the new church president, Joseph Fielding Smith.
-Never before in the 20th century had a new president of the church not called a surviving member of the previous First Presidency as a counselor.
+Only once before in the 20th century had a new president of the church not called a surviving member of the previous First Presidency as a counselor (Rudger Clawson).
 Brown returned as a member of the Quorum of the Twelve Apostles, where he remained until his death.